Doug Yates

-Robert Douglas Yates (born September 18, 1967, in Charlotte, North Carolina) is a race car engine builder, former NASCAR team owner, and mechanic.
+Robert Douglas Yates (born September 18, 1967) is an American race car engine builder, former NASCAR team owner, and mechanic.
 He is the son of championship team owner and NASCAR Hall of Fame member Robert Yates and formerly operated Yates Racing in the NASCAR Cup Series.
-Yates currently is the President and CEO of Roush Yates Engines, the primary builder of Ford engines in the top-two NASCAR series (NASCAR Xfinity Series and NASCAR Cup Series); as well as Ford Performance teams in the IMSA Michelin Pilot Challenge Series.
+Yates currently is the president and CEO of Roush Yates Engines, the primary builder of Ford engines in the top-two NASCAR series (NASCAR Xfinity Series and NASCAR Cup Series); as well as Ford Performance teams in the IMSA Michelin Pilot Challenge Series.
 Yates has a wife, Whitney, and four children.

 Biography

 Early career

-Doug Yates grew up in Charlotte, North Carolina, the hub for NASCAR.
+Yates was born and raised in Charlotte, North Carolina, the hub for NASCAR.
 He graduated from North Carolina State University in 1990 with a degree in mechanical engineering and in 2015 was inducted into the NC State MAE (Mechanical and Aerospace Engineering) Hall of Fame.
 Yates worked in his father's race shop, Robert Yates Racing, in between semesters, then joined the organization full time in 1990 as the team's engine builder.
 Yates built engines for drivers Davey Allison, Ernie Irvan, Dale Jarrett, among others.
 Yates engines won at various tracks including Daytona International Speedway and Indianapolis Motor Speedway and won the 1999 NASCAR Winston Cup Series Championship with driver Dale Jarrett.
 In total, Yates won 56 races and three championships with Robert Yates Racing.